JerinR/Intelligent-Systems/README.md

 # Intelligent-Systems
+Solving 8 puzzle using A* algorithm
-Programs on A*, hill climbing algorithms
+Solving N-Queens problem using random restart hill climbing  algorithms